gscbravo/inf/README.md

 flask run
 ```

-Then you can create an admin account using `src/admin.py`.
+Then you can create an admin account by going to `/login`.
 You can use
 this to delete comments.
 Be sure to change app.config['SECRET_KEY'] in
 `src/app.py` to something more secure.
 You can login at `/login`.
+You
+can create moderator accounts with `src/admin.py`.

 ```
 python3 admin.py add